sacridini/Awesome-Geospatial/README.md

 * [exactextract](https://github.com/isciences/exactextract) - Provides a fast and accurate algorithm for summarizing values in the portion of a raster dataset that is covered by a polygon, often referred to as zonal statistics.
 * [gdal-mini](https://github.com/rouault/gdal-mini) - Minimal version of GDAL.
 * [Generic Mapping Tools](https://github.com/GenericMappingTools/gmt) - GMT is an open source collection of about 90 command-line tools for manipulating geographic and Cartesian data sets.
-* [GeoGig](http://geogig.org/) - GeoGig is a Distributed Version Control System (DVCS) specially designed to handle geospatial data efficiently
+* [GeoGig](http://geogig.org/) - GeoGig is a Distributed Version Control System (DVCS) specially designed to handle geospatial data efficiently.
 * [GISWATER](https://www.giswater.org/?lang=en) - Open-source software for water cycle management (water supply and urban drainage).
 * [Kongsberg Geospatial's TerraLens SDK](https://www.kongsberggeospatial.com/products/terralens) - SDK designed for easy project integration and quick implementation in virtually any development environment.
 TerraLens provides real-time 2D and 3D mapping with powerful data visualization tools.
 * [landsat-espa-util](https://github.com/loicdtx/landsat-espa-util) - Library for querying and ordering Landsat Surface Reflectance data via ESPA.